The genocide of the Herero and Nama

 Sunday, February 26, 2017 at 9:30 AM Monday, February 27, 2017

-At the beginning of the 2000s and even more for the commemoration of the centenary of the genocide of the Herero and the Nama, Germany finds the memory of this event until then largely unknown.
-In Namibia, the descendants of the herero and nama victims are making their request for recognition of the genocide and obtaining reparations.
+At the beginning of the 2000s and even more for the commemoration of the centenary of the genocide of the Herero and Nama, Germany regains the memory of this hitherto largely unknown event.
+In Namibia, the descendants of Herero and Nama victims are demanding recognition of the genocide and reparations.

 Location: Shoah Memorial, Paris